lhoang417/capstoneMVP/README.md

 ## Future Features:
-   - Allow users to comment on other users' teams
+   - Allow users to message other users.
+   - Allow Chatroom for everyone to trash talk on each other.